dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/configuration/overview.md

 To share protected payloads among apps:

-* Configure [SetApplicationName](/dotnet/api/microsoft.aspnetcore.dataprotection.dataprotectionbuilderextensions.setapplicationname) in each app with the same value.
+* Configure <xref:Microsoft.AspNetCore.DataProtection.DataProtectionBuilderExtensions.SetApplicationName*> in each app with the same value.
 * Use the same version of the Data Protection API stack across the apps.
 Perform **either** of the following in the apps' project files:
   * Reference the same shared framework version via the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).
   * Reference the same [Data Protection package](xref:security/data-protection/introduction#package-layout) versions.